rtkeller13/real-linked-list/README.md

 real-linked-list
 ================

+Hello visitors,

-This is Circle Linked I did in Data Structures
+This is an assignment that I have made in Data Structures class where I worked with Link Lists.
+My program add, deletes, clears, and moves through a list of names.